ddhogan/starfleeter/spec.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+ToDo:
+* [ ] prevent duplicate records when adding Ships or Crew